 So, have wildfires actually increased globally, or does it just seem that way because we're tuned in more to bad news and social media?

 Science suggests that over the past few decades, the number of wildfires has indeed increased, especially in the western United States.
 According to the Union of Concerned Scientists (UCS), every state in the western US has experienced an increase in the average annual number of large wildfires over past decades.

 Extensive studies have found that large forest fires in the western US have been occurring nearly five times more often since the 1970s and 80s.
 Such fires are burning more than six times the land area as before, and lasting almost five times longer.

-A new wildfire has hit southern France today, forcing more than 1,000 people to flee their homes
+A wildfire has hit southern France in 2016 forced more than a thousand people to flee their homes

 What's more, wildfire season - meaning seasons with higher wildfire potential - has universally become longer over the past 40 years.